Implementing HAAPI Attestation Fallback

 Fallback Simulation

-To reproduce failed signing key-based attestation you can use an emulator and configure the Curity Identity Server with production-level attestation.
+To reproduce failed signing key-based attestation on Android you can use an emulator and configure the Curity Identity Server with production-level attestation.
 This can be done from the facilities menu of the Admin UI.
 (Facilities → Client Attestation → Android Policies)

 Emulators lack the hardware support needed for production attestation, so this will lead to the following error: